 As an adult, things somehow got more complicated, and they turned out to be less fun. ((Indeed, every other day the week leading up to my birthday I seemed to find a new grey hair.
 Quite accidentally.
 I’d notice something sticking up, and it’d be this coarse grey thing.
 It was rather disturbing.))
 This year was certainly an exception. ((Except for the grey hair thing.
 That sucked.))

 Saturday, July 4th

-Saturday and Sunday my neighbourhood held3 held its annual do, the Corso Italia Festival on St Claire West.
+Saturday and Sunday my neighbourhood held ((For those not in the know, Toronto is a city of neighbourhoods – more than 200 – each with their own distinct personality.)) held its annual do, the Corso Italia Festival on St Claire West.

 The street was blocked off from Landsdowne to Dufferin, filled with music and entertainers of many varieties, though largely Italian, of course.
 There were inflatable things for children to jump on, slides, food, shoes, food, more shoes, and the usual variety of things you’d see at any street festival or faire.
 Friends of ours joined us for the day, and we browsed and checked things out.

-I picked up a cute necklace,4 we ate pizza from Frank’s Pizza House, and dined on the infamous La Paloma‘s exquisite gelato.
+I picked up a cute necklace, ((Necklace pictured below.)) we ate pizza from Frank’s Pizza House, and dined on the infamous La Paloma‘s exquisite gelato.
 Also donated two bucks to the wishing well, for obvious reasons.